oturkeybeoo/Software-Testing-2021-USTH/NguyenQuangVinh/Exercise-1.5.md

     (3) x = [-2, 3, 1, -5, 2]
     (4) x = [1, 2, 3, 4, 5, 6]

-#### (c) If possible, give a test case that executes the fault, but does not result in an error state.
-If not, briefly explain why not.

 #### (d) If possible give a test case that results in an error, but not a failure.
 If not, briefly explain why not.
-Hint: Don’t forget about the program counter.(e) For the given test case, describe the first error state.
-Be sure to describe the complete state.
+Hint: Don’t forget about the program counter.

-#### (f) Implement your repair and verify that the given test now produces the expected output.
-Submit a screen printout or other evidence that your new program works.

-    (1) '''
+    (1)
+'''java
     private static int findLast(int[] x, int y) {
         for (int i=x.length-1; i > -1; i--) {
             if (x[i] == y) {